mreithub/goref/README.md

 - Check if your goroutines exit properly
 - Track calls to your HTTP endpoints (and their execution time) - see below

-To access the internal profiling data, use `Clone()` or `Snapshot()`.
-Both will create a deep copy of GoRef's internal state. `Snapshot()` then adds that data to the list of named Snapshots (so you can look at different phases of your program separately).

-GoRef's code is thread safe (where it has to be).
-But it was written with performance in mind, so while internal tracking is accurate, there might be one-off errors when taking a `Snapshot` while another goroutine is in the middle of calling `Deref()`.
+To access the internal profiling data, use `GetSnapshot()`.
+It'll ask the worker goroutine to create a deep copy of the GoRef's instance current state.

+GoRef's code is thread safe.
+It uses a messaging channel read by a single worker goroutine which does the heavy lifting.
+Calls to `Ref()` and `Deref()` are asynchronous
+(that asynchronousity doesn't affect time measurement though).

 ### Getting started